sidhant-guliani/Deep-learning-projects/Readme.md

         2. L2 regularization: where the cost added is proportional to the square of the value of the weights coefficients (weight decay)
 ![We can see that the model is workign fine here wit l2 regularization.
 The model is more resistant to overfitting than the reference model (original).](/images/regularization2.png)
+We can see that the model is workign fine here wit l2 regularization.
+The model is more resistant to overfitting than the reference model (original).

 ![comparing all the regularization methods with the original model without regularization](/images/regularization_methods.png)

+In the figure above, comparing all the regularization methods with the original model without regularization.

 Open database (classifying white/red wine based on chemical properties)
 ---> steps: Data manipulation + data modeling